DicePhrase/dicephrase/doc/help.md

 ### Are numerals and special characters necessary?

-If a passphrase is long enough, such as 6 random words or more, then it may not need numbers or special characters (eg. 0123456789 or ~!@#$%^&*).
+If a passphrase is long enough, such as 6 random words or more, then it may not need numbers or special characters (eg. `0123456789` or `~!@#$%^&*)`.
 A long passphrase composed only of words made from alphabetical letters may be strong enough on its own.

 Numbers and special characters can make your passphrase less memorable.
 For example, consider `ChattingImprintPlayroomIllusionKoala` versus `ChattingImprintPlayroom{9167`.
 Both offer roughly the same level of security, but the first one is easier to memorize.

-Sometimes, when using spaces to separate the words, as in `Chatting Imprint Playroom Illusion Koala`, it's still easy to memorize and the spaces may qualify as special characters, depending on the website or service's requirements.
+Sometimes, when using spaces to separate the words, as in `Chatting Imprint Playroom Illusion Koala`, it's still easy to memorize and the spaces may qualify as special characters, depending on the service's requirements.

 ---